neuvector/docs/user/pages/10.updating/01.updating/docs.md

 ### Updating NeuVector Components

 It’s super easy to update your NeuVector containers.
-If there is a new release available, pull it from your repository or registry.neuvector.com (Docker Hub for legacy customers).
+If there is a new release available, pull it from Docker Hub.
 It is recommended to use a ‘rolling update’ strategy to keep at least one Allinone or Controller container running at any time during an update.

 **IMPORTANT**